acco93/avxs/index.md

 \* suggested version.
 Previous (recent) versions *should* working too.
+Check also the `source/CMakeLists.txt` and set the correct `cplex` path.

 #### Build options
 You can provide the following optional cmake options.